bramses/sharing-fiction/content/posts/week-three-deep-questions.md

 ## AR Learnings

 - [sparkar] The HeadOccluder and BustOccluder files can be downloaded from the “necktie” template.
-I moved them to my global assets filter and have used them in three projects now. (thanks [Catalyst](https://www.youtube.com/channel/UC3zmATtNhDuYOketH1zF5sw)!)
+I moved them to my global assets folder and have used them in three projects now. (thanks [Catalyst](https://www.youtube.com/channel/UC3zmATtNhDuYOketH1zF5sw)!)
 - [sparkar] I tried to create one of the strands of the headdress in the picture below in Spark and copy it hundreds of times around a face mesh.
 Unfortunately, this proved to be very difficult, since each object decided to maintain its own geometry.
 For my fellow non 3D Designers out there, check Sketchfab **before** you commit to a project.
 {{< figure src="/images/week-3-awaken-my-love.jpg" alt="Awaken My Love Album art" caption="A phenomenal album, and really hard to create in 3D" >}}
 - [sparkar] You can restart a Spark animation when the user hits record.
 Game changer!
 That said, it doesn’t work to well with sounds linked up to animation (creates some weird overlapping sound effects), so use with caution.